The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 Sam's Tire Center

-Sam’s Club offers free tire repair to all active members, regardless of where the tires were purchased.
+Sam’s Club offers free tire repair to all active members, regardless of where the tires were purchased which is kinda awesome.

 So whether your tires came from Sam’s Club or another retailer, take advantage of this valuable perk.